-In compliance with National Environmental Policy Act (NEPA), Council on Environmental Quality (CEQ), and Environmental Impact Analysis Process (32 CFR989) guidelines, this chapter describes the current conditions of the environmental resources, man-made or natural, that would be affected by the Preferred Alternative (Proposed Action) or the No Action Alternative.
+In compliance with NEPA, CEQ, and Environmental Impact Analysis Process (32 CFR 989) guidelines, this chapter describes the current conditions of the environmental resources, man-made or natural, that would be affected by the Preferred Alternative (Proposed Action) or the No Action Alternative.
 All potentially relevant resource areas were considered for analysis.
 Depending on the resource category, the extent of the affected environment/region of influence (ROI) may differ.
 Unless noted otherwise, the extent of the affected environment/ROI is along the northern flightline area and existing Air National Guard Campus on Eielson AFB (Figures 2.1-1 and 2.1-2).
+Unless otherwise defined, Table 3.1-1 presents definitions for descriptors used to indicate the degree of effects on resource areas analyzed in this EA.